Weilando/EasyCompiler/docs/EasyLanguage.md

 ### Definition

-Functions begin with a unique identifier and a pair of parenthesis, followed by an arrow and their return type.
+Functions begin with a return type and a left arrow, followed by a unique identifier and a pair of parenthesis.
 The parenthesis contains a comma separated list of arguments, where each argument requires a unique name (per function definition) and type (equal to variable types).
 Braces (i.e., `{...}`) surround the function body.

 If the function has a return value, the last statement must be `return`.
-A function without any return value has the return type `void` and does not require a `return` statement (although `return;` is possible).
+A function without any return value has the return type `none` and does not require a `return` statement (although `return;` is possible).

 ```
-calcSum(int a, int b) -> int {
+int <- calcSum(int a, int b) {
   return a + b;
 }
 ```